Biden says he's asked intelligence community to "redouble" efforts in examining origins of COVID-19

 CBS News learned some government officials privy to classified briefings about the coronavirus pandemic have become more open to the theory the virus originated in a lab, a prospect that was also suggested by Trump administration officials.
 When asked whether the report cited by the Wall Street Journal was accurate, White House press secretary Jen Psaki said Monday "we have no means of confirming or denying that."

+Dr. Anthony Fauci, chief medical adviser to Mr. Biden, told CBS News earlier this week he believes it is "highly likely" the virus occurred naturally in the environment and spread with animal-to-human transmission, but is open to a "good, thorough investigation" into the origins.

 The World Health Organization conducted its own examination into the origins of COVID-19, but determined a lab leak is "extremely unlikely."
-The White House, however, has questioned the process used to reach those findings, and Psaki said the organization didn't have access to Chinese data or information.
+The White House, however, has questioned the process used to reach those findings, and principal deputy press secretary Karine Jean-Pierre stressed Wednesday the Chinese government needs to turn over data and information.

-"An international investigation led by the World Health Organization is something that we've actually been pressing for for several months in coordination with a range of partners around the world," she said.
-"We need that data, we need that information from the Chinese government."
+"China wasn't transparent enough," she said Wednesday during the White House press briefing.
+"We have been saying that for a very long time, that China needed to provide more access to the lab, cooperate more fully with the scientific investigators, and we don't think they've met that standard."